Information Loss in Generalized Symmetry Breaking: Anyon Condensation and Entropic Order parameters

 In the physical context, we are considering a quantum mechanical system that is described by an algebra $\M$ of operators, and the dynamical variables (or observables) correspond to the self-adjoint elements.
 We also assume that the level of observation does not allow to access the expectation value of all observables, but only a "small" part of them represented by the subalgebra $\N$ of the full algebra $\M$.

-A fundamental notion in subfactor theory is that of a \emph{conditional expectation} $\cE: \mathcal{M} \to \mathcal{N}$.
-It is a unital, completely positive map that acts as a projection from $\M$ onto $\N$, and satisfies the \emph{bimodule property}:
+{A central notion is} that of a \emph{conditional expectation} $\cE: \mathcal{M} \to \mathcal{N}$.
+It is a unital, completely positive map that acts as a projection from $\M$ onto $\N$.

-In general, a given inclusion $\N\subset \cM$ may not admit any conditional expectation at all.
-However, in the case of an irreducible inclusion, if a normal conditional expectation exists, then it is unique.
 A key result states that for systems with finite-dimensional Hilbert space $\cH$, a conditional expectation $\cE$ can be expressed as: